lsst-dm/docsteady/docs/execution.rst

   docsteady generate-spec "</tm4j_folder>" jira_docugen.tex

-where ``</tm4j_folder>`` shouldlbe replaced by the exact folder where the test cases are defined in the Jira ``Test Cases`` tab.
+where ``</tm4j_folder>`` should be replaced by the exact folder where the test cases are defined in the Jira ``Test Cases`` tab.
 For example, the command to extract the DM Acceptance test specification, LDM-639, is the following:

 ``docsteady generate-spec "/Data Management/Acceptance|LDM-639" [jira_docugen.tex]``

 Note that:
-- the output file \textit{jira\_docugen.tex`` is optional in the execution of docsteady but required in this context in order to include the extracted information in a \LaTeX~document (i.e. LDM-639.tex).
+- the output file `jira_docugen.tex` is optional in the execution of docsteady but required in this context in order to include the extracted information in a \LaTeX~document (i.e. LDM-639.tex).
 If omitted, the docsteady output will just be printed in the terminal;
 - the folder name in Jira includes at the end the test specification document handle.
 This is a best practice to use when organizing test cases in Jira since it helps to orient the user in the folder structure;
 - an appendix with the traceability to the requirements is produced in the file `jira_docugen.appendix.tex`, to be included in the test specification TeX file.